mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [The Cost of Avoiding Microplastics](https://www.theatlantic.com/health/archive/2024/09/avoiding-microplastics-luxury/679939/) - Even half measures are so expensive, they’re luxury goods.

+- [How to break free of Spotify’s algorithm](https://www.technologyreview.com/2024/08/16/1096276/spotify-algorithms-music-discovery-ux/) - By delivering what people seem to want, has Spotify killed the joy of music discovery?

+- [Meet the woman who lives without money: ‘I feel more secure than when I was earning’](https://www.theguardian.com/lifeandstyle/2025/feb/01/meet-the-woman-who-lives-without-money-i-feel-more-secure-than-when-i-was-earning) - Ten years ago, Jo Nemeth quit her job and closed her bank account.
+Today, she’s more committed than ever to her moneyless life

+- [Stone Skipping Is a Lost Art.
+Kurt Steiner Wants the World to Find It.](https://www.outsideonline.com/outdoor-adventure/water-activities/stone-skipping-kurt-steiner/) - Meet an amazing man who has dedicated his entire adult life to stone skipping, sacrificing everything to produce world-record throws that defy the laws of physics.
+To hear him tell it, he has no choice.

+- [Climbing Mt.
+YouTube](https://slate.com/culture/2025/02/into-thin-air-book-story-youtube-debate.html) - Jon Krakauer is online, defending Into Thin Air.
+Again.

+- [Buying a $250 Residency Card From a Tropical Island Let Me Bypass U.S. Crypto Laws](https://www.404media.co/buying-a-250-residency-card-from-a-tropical-island-let-me-bypass-u-s-crypto-laws/) - U.S. traders are buying 'digital residency' in Palau to skirt restrictions on the amount of cryptocurrency they can withdraw and the exchanges they can use.
+Major exchanges have already banned the ID, fearing abuse.

 - [Posing as ‘Alicia,’ This Man Scammed Hundreds Online.
 He Was Also a Victim.](https://www.wsj.com/world/asia/cyberscams-human-trafficking-forced-labor-ba2c6c1a) - A multibillion-dollar cyberfraud industry operating out of Southeast Asia relies on forced labor and torture.

 - [Wearing A Salmon On Your Head Is Back In Fashion For Orcas, After A 37-Year Break](https://www.iflscience.com/wearing-a-salmon-on-your-head-is-back-in-fashion-for-orcas-after-a-37-year-break-76971) - In 1987, there was a strange trend amongst killer whales.
 Recent sightings show it's back in fashion.